kubernetes/release/README.md

   -end-sha   91e7b4fd31fcd3d5f436da26c980becec37ceefe
-level=info msg="fetching all commits. this might take a while..." level=info msg="got the commits, performing rendering" level=info msg="release notes JSON written to file" path=/var/folders/wp/6fkmvjf11gv18tdprv4g2mk40000gn/T/release-notes-048706664
+level=info msg="fetching all commits. this might take a while..." level=info msg="got the commits, performing rendering" level=info msg="release notes markdown written to file" path=/var/folders/wp/6fkmvjf11gv18tdprv4g2mk40000gn/T/release-notes-048706664
 ```

+Alternatively, you can call `release-notes` with `-format=json` to receive JSON output instead (if you'd like to experiment with alternative rendering).
 You can then use a variety of tools (such as `jq`) to slice and dice the output:

 ```
 $ cat /var/folders/wp/6fkmvjf11gv18tdprv4g2mk40000gn/T/release-notes-048706664 | jq ".[:3]"